 What is a project proposal?

 A project proposal is a document that defines your project ideas.
-It states:
+It outlines critical details about the project, including its:

-It serves as a kind of advertisement for a potential project, aiming to capture the attention of stakeholders and investors.
-It should make them believe the project will solve a particular business problem, making it worth the investment.
+The main idea of a project proposal is to serve as a kind of advertisement for a potential project, aiming to capture the attention of stakeholders and investors.
+It should assure them that the project will solve a particular business problem, making it worth the investment.

-To put it simply — without a project proposal there will be no project.
+To put it simply — without a project proposal, there is no project.

-There are several types of project proposals.
+There are 6 types of project proposals.
 Choosing the right one depends on:

 - The type of project you are proposing, and